-I also offer clinical supervision to trainee CBT therapists, psychologists and trained counsellors.
+I offer clinical supervision to trainee CBT therapists, psychologists and trained counsellors.

 I can provide schools, groups and organisation psycho-educational courses, workshops or programmes on issues including: anxiety; academic/exam performance; exam stress/anxiety; depression; procrastination; mindfulness; adoption; resilience and other topics.